JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab2-CreateCustomPages.md

 ### 🎯 Goal

-- Build a Custom Page to use as a full page and a side pane within a Model-Driven App.
+- Build a custom page to use as our landing page for the Coho Winery Purchase Order application.
-- Connect to your data sources and fetch record details with the Param() function in the Custom Page.
-- Master responsive layouts so your page looks good everywhere.
+- Extend the newly created custom page, to show a list of Purchase Orders in a responsive gallery layout, using HTML, containers and Power Fx.
+- Add responsive galleries to the custom page, to display Purchase Order data from a temporary collection; this will be replaced with real data in a later exercise.
+- Build a new custom page that will act as our side pane to display PDF documents related to a Purchase Order, using the Param() function to fetch record details.
-- Add modern styling elements like shadows, rounded corners, blur effects, and SVGs to make apps pop
+- Add modern styling elements to both custom pages like shadows, rounded corners, blur effects, and SVGs to make the experiences pop. 💥
-- Optimised Power Fx syntax for reusability, performance and maintainable applications
+- Replace the temporary collection with real data from the ERP API, using the custom connector created in Lab 1.

 ### ✅ Prerequisites